STAFF DIRECTORY

 In Cub Scouting, each pack has dedicated leaders and volunteers who are tasked with teaching Cub Scouts both fun and valuable lessons that will help them progress in the program and in life.
 But what makes Cub Scouts truly unique is the opportunity it gives the entire family to be involved in each child’s development.
 From volunteering with the pack to leading activities at home, parents can take full advantage of the extra time they’ll have participating in their Cub Scout’s life.

-In Boy Scouts and Venturing, the youth are responsible for running meetings and planning events.
+In Scouts BSA and Venturing, the youth are responsible for running meetings and planning events.
 However, each unit also has adult volunteers to help provide leadership and support.

 How much does Scouting cost?